-All Finalists and Winners receive a website winner/finalist badge & will be promoted across OKRWG social media (Facebook & Instagram).
+Winners receive a website winner badge & will be promoted across OKRWG social media (Facebook & Instagram).

 Questions?
 Contact the Contest VP HERE

-All Unpublished Romantic Fiction in complete short story format no less than 1500 words, no more than 2500 words.
-Must match Fall/Winter theme for September contest and Spring/Summer theme for April contest.
+All Unpublished Romantic Fiction in complete short story format no more than 5000 words.
 Must meet category guidelines, and be unpublished work.

 Category 1: Short Erotic Romance